 Advanced Placement Macroeconomics

-Honors History Research Seminar
+History Research Seminar (Honors) (Grade 12 only)

 Throughout history there have been numerous examples of people demonstrating boundless acts of generosity as well as committing hideous atrocities.
 This range of human behavior has been and continues to be a fascination for people.
 This course explores this fascination by adopting a scientific approach toward the traditional topics in Psychology: development, the brain and behavior, social influence, learning, sensation and perception, cognition, personality, and abnormal behavior.
 Throughout the course, students seek to better understand, explain, predict, and control people, their behaviors, and mental processes, as well as their environments.
 Lecture, research, simulations, and outside readings are utilized in the investigation of behaviors ranging from conditioned reflexes to creative and social behavior.

 Senior History Seminar: Modern American Culture and Society